vdbrink/vdbrink.github.io/jura/hack_milk_bottle_as_jura_container.md

 <img src="images_bottle_hack/saws_tube.jpg" alt="saw tube" height="250px" />
 </a>

-Now only just a very tiny bit of milk is left over in the can!
+With this replaced tube, there is only a very tiny bit of milk is left over in the can!
 This can be decanted to the next can without any problem.
 Perfect!